-One of the most useful benefits of the WordPress web content publishing platform is the ability to quickly and easily increase your WP web site’s functionality using plugins.
+One of the most powerful benefits of choosing the WordPress website management software is that you can quickly and easily increase your WordPress web site’s functionality using plugins.

-No doubt, you probably own a cell phone.
-What do you do when you want to access something new on your device like a new application, software or a new business tool?
+Like most people, you probably own a device like a smart phone.
+What do you do when you would like access to something new on your device like a new application, game or a new productivity tool?

-An app is a software that is easy to install and adds new features to your smart phone.
+An app is a software that is easy to install and immediately integrates new features and functionality into your mobile device.

-(Just as you will find social sharing apps for mobile devices …)
+(Just like there are social sharing apps …)

-A WordPress plugin is similar to an app.
-You download and install a little piece of software that adds new functionality to your WordPress web site …
+A WP plugin is really similar to an app.
+You install and activate an application that provides new functionality to your website …

-(… you can also find social sharing plugins for WP!)
+(… there are also social sharing plugins for WordPress users!)

 Imagine being able to: